 PG | | Drama, History, War

 Operation Market Garden, September 1944: The Allies attempt to capture several strategically important bridges in the Netherlands in the hope of breaking the German lines.
-However, mismanagement and poor planning result in its failure.

 Lt.
-Gen. Wilhelm Bittrich:
+Gen. Wilhelm Bittrich: English?

 English, German, Dutch, Polish, Latin